x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 - When you create mail users in EOP PowerShell, you might encounter throttling.
 Also, the EOP PowerShell cmdlets use a batch processing method that results in a propagation delay of a few minutes before the results of the commands are visible.

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../permissions-exo/feature-permissions.md) topic.
+- You need permissions before you can perform this procedure or procedures.
+To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../permissions-exo/feature-permissions.md) article.

-- For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../accessibility/keyboard-shortcuts-in-admin-center.md).
+- For information about keyboard shortcuts that may apply to the procedures in this article, see [Keyboard shortcuts for the Exchange admin center](../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](/answers/topics/office-exchange-server-itpro.html) or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).